LILLIAN “LIL” HARDIN

 Hunter’s vocal range, sense of style and her ability to make money.

-King Oliver took over Duhe’s group, renamed it King Oliver’s Creole Jazz Band and asked Hot Miss Lil to play in it.
+King Oliver took over Duhe’s group, renamed it King Oliver’s Creole Jazz Band, asked Hot Miss Lil to play in it.

 REAPING THE WHIRLWIND